 - Efficiency: While the manual process requires a lot of time, energy, and human effort, e-invoicing solutions help increase productivity and save time in preparing and issuing e-invoices.

 - Transparency: The KSA e-invoicing mechanism enables transparency by making the entire process of issuing tax invoices electronically.
-It helps in maintaining proper records of the invoices issued.
+It helps maintain proper records of the invoices issued.

 How to comply with the KSA e-invoicing regulations?

 The basic requirement to comply with these regulations is obtaining an e-invoicing solution to help you smoothly generate electronic invoices.
 You may consider the following points while preparing for e-invoicing compliance.

 - Identification of transactions for which e-invoices are required (all taxable supplies).

 - Understanding the existing processes (billing, accounting, procurement) that will be impacted due to e-invoicing regulations

 - Analyzing your current billing system or provider’s software capabilities to integrate the e-invoicing solutions.
 You may also evaluate some of the best e-invoicing solutions in Saudi Arabia and decide which one is more reliable.

 - Evaluate how different software solutions integrate with the ZATCA’s system and the Arabic language capabilities.

 Understanding’ Understanding’ offline archiving on local soil.”

 The ZATCA requires the e-invoices to be saved digitally on the server.
 Offline archiving means the e-invoices must be archived electronically on a Saudi Arabia server.